mmaul8/Bulk-Paper-Downloader/README.md

   git clone https://github.com/mmaul8/Bulk-Paper-Downloader.git
 ```
 2. Make sure you have journal/paper link list in `data.txt` file
-3. Run the python command in the repository folder
+3. Run the python command in the repository folder, make sure you have all the libraries needed
 ```bash
   python doi.py
 ```